Agencies Responsible for regulating drones in the Republic of Cyprus

 - Carry Third Party Liability insurance with a minimum limit of one million euros

-- Must be at least 18 years old and possess a National Drone Pilot Certificate.
+- Must be 18 years old and possess a National Drone Pilot Certificate.

 Not permitted to fly in restricted areas